 In this contribution, every second luma samples (in both horizontal and vertical directions) are used to compute the average value of predicted luma block.
 Therefore the number of additions is reduced by 75%.

+In addition, results with every fourth luma samples (in both horizontal and vertical directions) are used to compute the average value of predicted luma block.
+Therefore the number of additions is reduced by 94%.